13 Types of Legal Research Roles: Researcher, Assistant, and Analyst

 What is Legal Research?

 Legal research is the process of identifying, analyzing, and interpreting laws, case precedents, and regulations to support legal decisions and argumentation.
-It forms the foundation of litigation, compliance, and policy drafting by ensuring that legal arguments are based on verified authority and current law.
+Legal research forms the foundation of litigation, compliance, and policy drafting by ensuring that legal arguments are based on verified authority and current law.

 Who is a legal research associate?